Finance & Tax Consultants

 What Borrowers Should Consider

-• Understand your DTI ratio: It’s prudent for prospective borrowers to assess their current debt-to-income configuration to better prepare for future lending limitations.
+• Understand your DTI ratio: It’s prudent for prospective borrowers to assess their current debt-to-income configuration to better prepare for lending limitations.

 • Stay informed: Keeping abreast of changes in lending regulations can position borrowers favorably in an evolving market.